katehodges1/katehodges.github.io/pages/page_footfall-prediction.md

 ### The Problem Space & Motivations for Tackling it
 I chose this topic because I wanted to combine my passion for the outdoors with data science, and mobile phone location data is increasingly central to business decisions and planning, so I was excited to get some hands on experience with it.

-Whilst my dissertatioin was an extensive exploratory analysis, and an in depth look at the merits of big data versus other more traditional research methods (namely in person observations...), I wanted to explore how more complex modelling might be applied to this dataset, in a way that would enable it to act as a tool that could aid future planning/ logistics/ resource allocation etc.
+Whilst my dissertatioin was an extensive exploratory analysis, and an in depth look at the merits of big data versus other more traditional research methods (namely in person observations), I wanted to push the potentials of the dataset further, to explore how more complex modelling might be applied, to enable the dataset to serve as a tool that could aid future planning/ logistics/ resource allocation etc.

 ## The Data
 Data for this project was compiled from **3 key sources** [joined and cleaned in R](link/to/code):